Blue-rose28/VBA_challenge2/README.md

 ## Technologies
 Project created and run using:

-- Microsoft Excel for Mac Version 16.73
+- Microsoft Excel
-- Microsoft Visual Basic for Applications 7.1
+- Microsoft Visual Basic
 ## Setup
 Use VBA Script on Excel files with Columns containing: